 As the sacroiliac injury progresses into a pathological state, the aberrant motion may cause rubbing of the central portions of the surfaces in an irregular pattern.
 This surface rubbing, with poor lubrication due to synovial fluid leakage through capsular tears , may cause erosions and development of smaller ridges and grooves on the joint surfaces.

-In explaining the development of the sacral groove, I am the least sure of my ideas than anywhere else in my theory, but I offer two possible scenarios, either one, or both together, may be true.
-However, I have little doubt that, through some mechanism, the iliac ridge and sacral groove are the result of degenerative forces.
+In explaining the development of the sacral groove, I am the least sure of my ideas than anywhere else in my theory, but I offer two possible scenarios, either one or both together, may be true.
+However, I have little doubt that, through some mechanism, the iliac ridge and sacral groove are the results of degenerative forces.

 1) The development of the sacral groove may be due to the occurrence of negative pressure changes of the surface on the sacrum.
 It may be that the combination of iliac fibrocartilaginous growth and sacral yielding creates the iliac ridge and sacral groove, similar to bone remodeling in tooth movement.
 As the cartilage on the iliac side grows, a remodeling effect may be created on the sacral bone matrix as it yields to the mechanical pressure and other physicochemical effects induced by the increased pressure of the growing cartilage against the reduced pressure within the sacral matrix.